VWS-Python/vws-python-mock/docs/source/contributing.rst

 To create a target database, first create a license key in the `License Manager <https://developer.vuforia.com/targetmanager/licenseManager/licenseListing>`__.
 Then, add a database from the `Target Manager <https://developer.vuforia.com/targetmanager>`__.

-To find the environment variables to set in the ``vuforia_secrets.env`` file, visit the Target Database in the Target Manager and view the “Database Access Keys”.
+To find the environment variables to set in the :file:`vuforia_secrets.env` file, visit the Target Database in the Target Manager and view the "Database Access Keys".

 Two databases are necessary in order to run all the tests.
 One of those must be an inactive project.
 To create an inactive project, delete the license key associated with a database.

-Targets sometimes get stuck at the “Processing” stage meaning that they cannot be deleted.
+Targets sometimes get stuck at the "Processing" stage meaning that they cannot be deleted.
 When this happens, create a new target database to use for testing.

 Skipping some tests